Kuttabul, Queensland: Education

 There are no schools in Kuttabul.
-The nearest government primary schools are Hampden State School in neighbouring Hampden to the south-east, Mirani State School in Mirani to the south, and Seaforth State School in neigbhouring Seaforth to the north.
+The nearest government primary schools are Hampden State School in neighbouring Hampden to the south-east, Mirani State School in Mirani to the south, and Seaforth State School in neighbouring Seaforth to the north.
 The nearest government secondary schools are Mirani State High School in Mirani, Calen District State College in Calen to the north-west, and Mackay North State High School in North Mackay.

 Amenities

 Kuttabul post office is at 3191 Bruce Highway.